-For a scenic dozen miles south of Nauvoo, the GRR returns after long absence to the banks of the Mississippi, shaded by native hickory and oak, and then sidesteps yet another opportunity to enter Iowa, this time via US-136 west to Keokuk.
-Staying on the east bank, the GRR follows a series of farm roads past gravel pits and fields for most of the 40-mile run through Warsaw down to Quincy.
+For a scenic 12 mi (19.3 km) south of Nauvoo, the GRR returns after long absence to the banks of the Mississippi, shaded by native hickory and oak, and then sidesteps yet another opportunity to enter Iowa, this time via US-136 west to Keokuk.
+Staying on the east bank, the GRR follows a series of farm roads past gravel pits and fields for most of the 40-mi (64-km) run through Warsaw down to Quincy.

 Warsaw lends its name to a variety of geode found locally in profusion; inside, Warsaw geodes grow calcite crystals.
 Across the Mississippi, Keokuk geodes grow quartzite crystals inside their stony spheres.
 South of town, the highway threatens to turn amphibious as it rolls down past a towering grain elevator to the Mississippi’s edge, bends south along the base of the bluffs past old house trailers, scruffy fields full of wildlife—including wild turkeys and river turtles waddling along the roadside—and old kilns visible in the limestone.
 The road passes, finally, back into Illinois’s signature cornfields, planted in the river’s fertile floodplain.

 Midway between the Quad Cities and St. Louis, Quincy (pop.
-40,633) is a modest-size city, Germanic enough in its heritage to consider Pizza Hut an ethnic restaurant.
-A bastion of abolitionists before the Civil War, Quincy was also home to antiabolitionist Stephen Douglas, the incumbent Illinois senator whose campaign debates with Abraham Lincoln put that tall country lawyer on the path to the White House.
+40,042) is a modest-size city, Germanic enough in its heritage to consider Pizza Hut an ethnic restaurant.
+A bastion of abolitionists before the Civil War, Quincy was also home to Stephen Douglas, the incumbent pro-slavery senator from Illinois whose campaign debates with Abraham Lincoln put that tall country lawyer on the path to the White House.

-The GRR follows the riverfront, and again the pilot’s-wheel signs are missing, but the giant span of the Bayview Bridge over the Mississippi will leave no doubt as to which way to turn to stay on track.
+The GRR follows the riverfront, with the giant span of the Bayview Bridge over the Mississippi leaving no doubt as to which way to turn to stay on track.
 However, most of the city perches on the tall bluffs above the GRR and is worth a drive through, if only to sample its textbook variety of residential architecture.
 Take a walk or drive through the East End, an area roughly bounded by Maine and State Streets between 16th and 24th Streets.
 Filled with historic mansions along quiet tree-canopied streets, it’s the perfect place to practice distinguishing your Queen Anne from your Tudor, and Prairie Style from Gothic Revival.